 First, it allows you to pull in over-the-top content into your portal framework.
 This process can be automated so that it requires little or no human input beyond the initial coding.
 New episodes and content can be populated easily.
 This doesn’t require complicated access schemes or in-house server farms.
 Instead, simple API commands access video content and serve it directly to authorized viewers.

 Second, a video streaming API can pull in information about the videos being imported.
 This means that as long as the video files and streams themselves are correctly named and labeled, there is little to no need for formatting additions or corrections.
 This avoids duplication of effort and makes it easy to get platforms up and running.

 Another way that video APIs are being used is for the creation of web, desktop, and mobile apps.
 For example, a tv station may build its own video apps so its viewers can access its content more easily.

 Publishers are increasingly using their own apps for content distribution.
 This allows you to control access more closely and gain insight into your user base.

 Using an API for app creation is similar to video portals.
-API code can be easily integrated in your app’s code to carry out various tasks.
-This includes the basics for requesting certain content.
+API code can be easily integrated into your app’s code to carry out various tasks.
+This includes the basics of requesting certain content.
 But you can also go further.
 For example, you may want to authorize users to upload new content.
 This can be easily programmed into your apps via API code.

 Using an API for integration with a CMS, LMS, or existing media workflow